jonahgcarpenter/jonahgcarpenter/README.md

 CLI > GUI

-AI only has specific use cases
+AI types, but you problem solve

 JavaScript does not belong on the backend